2018 NFL Free Agency updates: Winners and losers from a wild few days of moves

 Pace topped the day off by adding Taylor Gabriel, according to Taylor Gabriel.

-Gabriel is an excellent complement to those guys as a speedy slot guy who can take the top off of defenses.
+Gabriel is an excellent complement to those guys as a speedy slot guy who can take the top off defenses.
 Add those weapons with the running back duo of Jordan Howard and Tarik Cohen and no one can say Nagy and Trubisky don't have enough to work with.

 According to Sportsline.com projections, the Bears triple their chances of making the playoffs by signing Robinson and Burton.
-Sure, that's only up to 3.5 percent from 1.1 percent, but that's a huge jump for a franchise that's supposed to be in the middle of a rebuild.
+Sure, that's up to only 3.5 percent from 1.1 percent, but that's a huge jump for a franchise that's supposed to be in the middle of a rebuild.

 New Orleans Saints

-On the latest (Day Two) Free Agency Frenzy recap edition of the Pick Six Podcast, Pete Prisco noted he'd heard Drew Brees would legitimately consider going elsewhere if the money was right and the Saints weren't willing to up their offer to the Hall of Fame quarterback.
+On the latest (Day Two) Free Agency Frenzy recap edition of the Pick Six Podcast, Pete Prisco noted he had heard Drew Brees would legitimately consider going elsewhere if the money was right and the Saints weren't willing to up their offer to the future Hall of Fame quarterback.
 The Saints didn't and ultimately ended up winning a very dangerous game of chicken with Brees, who has become synonymous with the city of New Orleans and the Saints franchise.

 The terms of the deal -- two years for $50 million -- is a total steal when you compare it to other contracts handed out in free agency on Tuesday, including that of Sam Bradford in Arizona ($20 million for one year) and Kirk Cousins ($84 million for three years).
 Brees is 39 years old, but he has plenty of gas left in the tank.